Home

 that's not how one murders a god.

-the path to my home is being paved
+The path to my home is being paved

 by more hands of more generations